vighneshh/data-engineering-zoomcamp/00-mynotes/01-docker-terraform-notes-readme.md

 * `['pipeline.py', '<some_number>']`
 * `job finished successfully for day = <some_number>`

-Let's containerize it by creating a Docker image.
-Create the folllowing `Dockerfile` file:
+ Create the folllowing `Dockerfile` file to create container.

 ```dockerfile
 # base Docker image that we will build on